Learning how to clean skateboard bearings is vitally important if you want to maintain the optimum quality of your bearings.

 With that out of the way, we can get to the fun part, cleaning.

-Cleaning your bearing is a great way to extend their life.
+Cleaning your bearing with regular maintenance is a great way to extend their life.

 Follow these simple steps to keep them in tip-top condition and avoid having to get your wallet out for replacements!